nwfsc-fram/boatnet-module/CONTRIBUTING.md

 * Refresh your apps appropriately (lock files may point to previous versions, so your users will need to npm/yarn upgrade) yarn add @boatnet/bn-pouch@latest

+* Kick off a full Jenkins Dev build, which will pull down the newest modules and verify your changes work.
+Next production build should be a full build too (not FAST build)

 ## Unit Testing

 * The test-boatnet-module project is intended to be used for all @boatnet module testing purposes.
 It is a Vue app so you can add components to its UI.